 Download the boarding form and complete before coming in to speed the drop-off process.

 We know that when your beloved pet is injured or otherwise in great distress, you need to know that you can get the right help fast.
 That is why our veterinarians and staff are ready to jump into action with the right skills, experience and veterinary technology to do whatever is necessary as soon as you arrive with your pet.
 This includes equipment to administer the ABCs (airway, breathing and circulation/cardiac compressions) of basic life support.
-If your pet needs emergency care outside of our regular hospital hours, we recommend taking your pet to the nearby veterinary emergency facilities listed under the Contact section of this site.
+If your pet needs emergency care outside of our regular hospital hours, we recommend taking your pet to the nearby veterinary emergency facilities listed below.

 Nearby Emergency Animal Hospitals:

 Austin, Texas 78759

 115 East Old Settlers Blvd.